Business entities in Hong Kong in 2024

 - It is possible to register a trust in Hong Kong by appointing a corporate or individual trustee, ordinarily residing in Hong Kong and properly licensed.
-The assets put under trust, the settlor(s) and beneficiary(ies) can otherwise all be non-resident foreigners.
-The trust is tax transparent, meaning that income channelled through a trust will not be subject to tax in Hong Kong;
+The assets put under trust, the settler(s) and beneficiary(ies) can otherwise all be non-resident foreigners.
+The trust is tax transparent, meaning that income channeled through a trust will not be subject to tax in Hong Kong;

 - Best uses for a Hong Kong trust: the recent modernization of the Hong Kong Trust regulations (dating from 1934) have made Hong Kong a popular jurisdiction for the registration of corporate and private trusts.
-They have notably reinforced the protection given to settlors and beneficiaries against mismanagement by the trustee.
+They have notably reinforced the protection given to settlers and beneficiaries against mismanagement by the trustee.

 The Hong Kong resident company (Hong Kong resident limited company)